DengPingFan/Inf-Net/README.md

     [Solution Link](https://blog.csdn.net/weixin_42128813/article/details/102915578)

-2. I tested the U-Net, however, the Dice score are different from the results in TABLE II (Page 8 on our manuscript)?
+2. I tested the U-Net, however, the Dice score are different from the results in TABLE II (Page 8 on our manuscript)? <br>
    Note that, the our Dice score is the mean dice score rather than the max Dice score.
 You can use our evaluation tool box [Google Drive](https://drive.google.com/open?id=1BGUUmrRPOWPxdxnawFnG9TVZd8rwLqCF).
    The training set of each compared model (e.g., U-Net, Attention-UNet, Gated-UNet, Dense-UNet, U-Net++, Inf-Net (ours)) is the 48 images rather than 48 image+1600 images.